paddor/cztop/README.md

 ### Features

 * Ruby-like API
-  * no manual dealing with the ZMQ context
   * method names
     * `#x=` methods instead of `#set_x` (e.g. socket options)
     * `#[]` where it makes sense (e.g. on a Message, Config, or Certificate)